nclark-lab/PhyloGenomicsLab/README.md

 ## Input file specification

 Tree building functions require two inputs: a species tree topology and alignments from which to estimate branch lengths.
 The species tree topology is strictly enforced, so all branch lengths are estimated for each gene, but the branching pattern is not inferred.
+(This is different from when you inferred the tree topology in the previous section!)
 A central assumption of RERconverge and other rates-based approaches is that the orthologous gene groups are all true orthologs.

 One must also name the output trees file in which to place all final trees.
 The trees file is used as direct input to RERconverge.